Shantanusharnagat/DiscordBot/README.md

 Your database should be good to go and the app homepage should now present a poll with three options!

-_You can also use the [GitHub Astra Starter Repository](https://github.com/DataStax-Examples/glitch-astra-starter) which includes instructions for running locally._
+_You can also use the [GitHub Astra DB Starter Repository](https://github.com/DataStax-Examples/glitch-astra-starter) which includes instructions for running locally._

 ## What's in this project?